“They were all overcome with amazement, and they praised God as, awestruck, they said, ‘We have witnessed unbelievable things today.’” (Luke 5:26)

 As Catholic adults, we can harness the power of children’s innate sense of wonder and awe and help them channel this into developing deeper faith.
 Here are three ways in which we can help children to do this:

 Science now confirms what we as people of faith have always known: that cultivating a sense of wonder and awe is good for us.
 The good news for adults is that if we share in the wonder and awe of a child, we are bound to enhance our own wonder, awe, and faith.
 A good in itself that leads to even greater good—now, that’s wonderful and awesome!

 Celebrating Mass by popular Catholic Book Publishing author Rev. Thomas J. Donaghy is a short board book to introduce young children to the Mass.
 The tabs help children pick out el (...)

 Within each page of this board book, a hidden Saint story emerges.
-All the child has to do is pull apart the illustration to reveal the story.
+Each page of the book pulls open.
+All your child has to do is slide each page apart to reveal the story.

 Songs of Joy and Praise from Catholic Book Publishing contains twelve familiar songs, including "Rise and Shine," "This Little Light of Mine," "Now Thank We All Our God," "He's Got (...)

 The beautifully illustrated "stained-glass window" in this board book illuminates prayers of thanks to Jesus.
 The 3-D special effect children see when they open to the first page w (...)

 Prayers of Thanks is one of four in the series of St. Joseph Sparkle Books from Catholic Book Publishing.
 This series of board books adds a bit of wonder to a child's day with a co (...)